-The GHSP will apply for Preventing Roadside Deaths (405h) grant funding starting in FFY2024.
+The GHSP will apply for Preventing Roadside Deaths (405h) grant funding for the second year in FFY2025.
 The GHSP will build our plan to focus on better and more accurate data collection, public education, and enforcement of West Virginia's Move Over law.

-In FFY2024, we plan to use 405h funds to enhance the conspicuity for pedestrians off of the roadway.
+In FFY2025, we plan to use 405h funds to enhance the conspicuity for pedestrians off of the roadway.
 Specifically for pedestrians working in and around work, construction, and maintenance zones.
-Some of these efforts would include the use of reflective vests, hats, leg bands, and tape to enhance these individuals conspicuity when they are outside of a vehicle on the side of a roadway.
+Some of these efforts would include the use of reflective vests, hats, leg bands, and tape to enhance these individuals' conspicuity when they are outside of a vehicle on the side of a roadway.
 According to Countermeasures that Work 9th edition the "purpose of enhancing conspicuity for pedestrians is to increase the opportunity for drivers to see and avoid pedestrians, particularly when it is dark, since this is when 74% of pedestrian fatalities occur nationally (NCSA, 2017a).
 Pedestrians who are more visible are less likely to be struck."
-Based on this evidence based countermeasure the GHSP will provide retroreflective materials (that is materials that reflect light - such as from car headlights - back toward the source), to reduce these roadside crashes.
+Based on this evidence-based countermeasure, the GHSP will provide retroreflective materials (that is materials that reflect light - such as from car headlights - back toward the source), to reduce these roadside crashes.

-The campaign will encompass education of the public about West Virginia's Move Over law and keeping first responders including law enforcement officers, firefighters, EMS, and other crash responders such as tow truck operators, as safe as possible.
+The campaign will encompass education of the public about West Virginia's Move Over law and keeping first responders, including law enforcement officers, firefighters, EMS, and other crash responders such as tow truck operators, as safe as possible.
 The campaign will primarily focus on educating and distributing reflective materials to first responders as they are more frequently involved in work on the side of roadways outside of a vehicle.
 A secondary focus will be on providing education and reflective materials to the motoring public when they are outside of their vehicle off of the roadway due to a flat tire or other unforeseen circumstance.

 Roadside deaths of first responders will be monitored annually using crash data to determine the annual number of fatalities among first responders.
-Additionally, the aforementioned data pulled from NHTSA's FIRST will be conducted each year to track the performance of reducing these roadside fatalities as well as tracking specific locations where these crashes appear to continually occur.
+Additionally, the aforementioned data pulled from NHTSA's FIRST will continue to be conducted each year to track the performance of reducing these roadside fatalities as well as tracking specific locations where these crashes appear to continually occur.

 The GHSP will also work closely with our DOH and Traffic Records Coordinating Committee to identify the data related to roadside worker crashes (work zone, first responders, tow truck operators, etc.) and nearmiss incidents, or how to capture this data if it is not presently available.
 In addition, we will work to expand our working group, public education efforts, and enforcement of West Virginia's Move Over law in FFY2025 and FFY2026.
+Continued enforcement of impaired and distracted driving, as well as speeding, will also contribute to possible reductions in roadside crash fatalities.